Domiii/NoGap/README.md

 ```

 **New Concepts**
-  * So far, you can define two types of file-based assets:
+  * As of now, you can define two types of file-based assets:
     * `AutoIncludes` defines lists of `js` and `css` files that will be automatically included in the client header
     * `Files` will be read and it's contents will be available through the clients `assets` variable.
       * Currently they can only be interpreted as string.
 Future plans: `code`, `image` and more more more...